baxmittens/OpenGeoSysUncertaintyQuantification.jl/paper.md

 # Acknowledgements

-The author would like to acknowledge the `Bundesanstalt für Geowissenschaften und Rohstoffe` (Federal Institute for Geosciences and Natural Resources).
+The author would like to acknowledge the `Bundesanstalt für Geowissenschaften und Rohstoffe` (Federal Institute for Geosciences and Natural Resources, [BGR](https://www.bgr.bund.de/EN/)) for distributing time and resources for the development of this software project.

 # References